paulo-zhang/OrderBookDataCollector/README.md

 ![Class diagram](images/unit_test_platform.png)

+Writing test code for Storages or DataFeeds is way more easier than PlatformServices, because they have fewer dependencies.
+I will let the code speaks, instead of explaining here.

 ### GoogleTest

-A great unit test framework to test C++ projects.
+A great unit test framework used in this projects, really worth digging.

 https://github.com/google/googletest

 ## Finally, run the project

 ![Execution result](images/Execute%20results.png)

+# More information to run this project

 ## Install Storage Support